-Dr. Louise Laurent (University of California, San Diego, USA) and her team have recently published a miniaturised method for single-cell RNA library preparation that has reduced costs by 90% whilst increasing throughput and ensuring the high quality of libraries.
+Dr. Louise Laurent (University of California, San Diego, USA) and her team have published a miniaturized method for single-cell RNA library preparation that has reduced costs by 90% whilst increasing throughput and ensuring the high quality of libraries.
 (Sergio, MC et al. JALA 2016)!

 In 1670, Antony van Leewenhoek made it possible to visualise a single cell under a microscope, now we have the potential to examine the entire genetic make-up of large populations of single cells simultaneously.